Ba7er/Voucher-Pool/README.md

 3- Adding routes to handel "refund" and rolling back the voucher

+4- In the assesment discreption, you mentioned something about Customer entity.
+I only created a DB model for this entity just to simulate the integration with a Customer backend soltuin, assuming that all related customer information are handled in other microservice

 ## How it works
 1- First create new customer by using below endpoint (please refer to documention provided in [`http://localhost:3001/documentation#/`]